• Skip to primary navigation

 Instructions

-• Rinse an drain the canned white beans and put them in a blender together with the cashews, the lemon juice, and the nutritional yeast.
+• Drain the canned white beans and put them in a blender together with the cashews, lemon juice, and nutritional yeast.
 If you want to make it a bit easier for your blender, you can soak them in water for 4-6 hours before using them.
-Put aside.

 Notes